About

 Gambling is when people risk money or anything of value to predict the outcome of a game involving chance, such as on scratchcards or fruit machines, or by betting with friends.
 If you predict the outcome correctly, you win money.
 If you’re wrong, you lose the money you gambled.

 In general, the minimum legal age for gambling in the UK is 18 years old.
 This applies to online gambling, adult gaming centres, betting shops, bingo halls, casinos and racetracks.
-The minimum legal age to play the National Lottery, including scratchcards, used to be 16, but is rising to 18 in 2021.
+The minimum legal age to play the National Lottery, including scratchcards is 18 (used to be 16, but changed in 2021).

 Gambling: